Robert-Clark-1990/MS4_RCD/README.md

 - Thanks to **Precious Ijege** for his continued assistance as mentor.

 - Thanks to the **Code Institute tutors** who were there in times of crisis to help guide this developer in the right direction.

+- Special thanks to tutor **Igor CI** for his help on all the projects worked on during the course.